BambooFlower/Math-Scripts/Code/Number Theory/README.md

 Number Theory contains:

-- Beal.py: Script to find a counterexample to Beal's conjecture (none found so far)
+- Beal.py: Script to find a counterexample of Beal's conjecture (none found so far)
-- Simpsons.py: Script to generate close counterexamples to the Fermant's Last Theorem
+- Simpsons.py: Script to generate close counterexamples of Fermant's Last Theorem